 Skip to content

-AI Tools Selector Preset Containers provides data scientists and developers with environment to perform various data-science tasks such as data analysis, data processing, machine learning and deep learning models training and inference.
-Each container is equipped with the Python packages and tools suited for each task.
-More detail about each container is described in the table below.
+AI Tools Preset Containers provide data scientists and developers with ready-to-use environments for tasks like data analysis, data processing, machine learning, and deep learning.
+Each container includes Python* packages and tools tailored to specific tasks.
+More details are provided in the table below.

 Preset Container Name Purpose Tools Image Name